domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 ```

 This already allows us to write a much nicer interface for our `Requester`.
-For the purpose of this post and the examples, we'll use `serde_json` to serialize and deserialize our Rust request and response types to and from bytes:[^bounding-the-request-type]<span id="fn-bounding-the-request-type"></span>
+For the purpose of this post and the examples, we'll use `serde_json` to serialize and deserialize our Rust request and response types to and from bytes:[^bounding-the-request-type]

 ```rust
 impl Requester {